Class of 2002

 Laura Swann Craddock, MSN’02, is a nurse practitioner at Vanderbilt Digestive Disease Center in Nashville and Vanderbilt Hepatology, Hepatobiliary Surgery and Liver Transplant in Madison, Alabama (2020).

-Travis Dunlap, MSN’02, co-authored a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August 2020.
-He successfully defended his dissertation at the University of Tennessee at Knoxville in April 2019.
-He was quoted in a July 2017 Memphis Daily News article about children playing football, and co-presented a poster at Vanderbilt University's Health Professions Education Research Day that October.
+Travis Dunlap, MSN’02, received the VUSN Sara K. Archer Excellence in Teaching Award from students in the Adult-Gerontology Primary Care Nurse Practitioner specialty in August 2021.
+He co-authored a chapter on hepatitis C treatment in an e-book, Sexually Transmitted Infections, An Issue of Nursing Clinics, published by Elsevier Health Sciences in August 2020, and successfully defended his dissertation at the University of Tennessee at Knoxville in April 2019.
+Travis was quoted in a July 2017 Memphis Daily News article about children playing football, and co-presented a poster at Vanderbilt University's Health Professions Education Research Day that October.

 Tammy Graham, MSN’02, spoke at her alma mater, Beaverton High School in Michigan, in April 2019, for its THINK Big Talk Series connecting students with alumni.
 She is a nurse practitioner in Saginaw at Covenant Healthcare Regional neonatal intensive care unit.